popiang/react_netninja/my-money3/notes.md

 15. use login hook
 	- don't forget to dispatch
 16. condition to show user content
+	- use useAuthContext, get the user
+	- use the user to control display in navbar
 17. firebase auth state change
+	- the problem is, even though logged in, when refresh, we lose the login data
+	- so in AuthContext, we add authIsReady in the state to mark if we have checked with firebase or not when page is refreshed

 18. waiting until auth is ready
 19. route guarding
 20. make transaction form